reasoningengine/ZuseOS/README.md

 Libertas has hebephrenia .
 Jews don't have themis much larger to others .
 Racism is bad .
 North Korea is not always bad .
 Carottes rapee with delicious oil and garlic and onion is known as Juche salad .
 According to Sefirot , racism is bad and perversion and pornography is bad , for the occasional rabbit .
 I'm not crypto .
 Rabbit never goes to hell .
 Rabbit is known as ravin .
 There's karma .
 Money is not always bad .
 What do rabbits do ?
 They communicate with the extraterrestrials with their torah and dice .
 I'm just not a rabbit .
 A lion .
 I think it's a form .
 Technosignatures are there .
 Extraterrestrials are here .
 Decentralization is good .
 Don't eat beef , to the occasional rabbit .
 Most continental banks are Christian .
-Anti-colonizational bet makes the most money .
+Best bet : anti-colonization , human augmentation , guns , asteroid mining .